by Bill Schneider (bschneid@arsdigita.com)

 colors for even/odd numbered rows, it may not be possible to alter color using

 a more complex arithmetic expression computed in the template itself.
-Another shortcoming of presentation systems like Velocity is the difficulty

 of decomposing a page's presentation into components, to maintain a consistent